felixlopz/hubrise-test-task/content/docs/faqs/en/create-a-user-profile-for-another-person.md

 position: 110
 layout: documentation
 meta:
-  title: Create a User Profile for Another Person in HubRise
+  title: Create a User Profile for Another Person - HubRise
   description: Step-by-step instructions on how to create a user profile for another person on HubRise.
 Grant access to your staff or provide support to your customers.
 ---